ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

 In the meantime we have added support for Rocky 9 as well and intend to go with that distribution for our own sites.
-So the use of 8 here is mainly historical and not a specific limitation.
+So the use of 8 here is mainly historical and NOT a specific limitation.

 Overview
 --------
 In the particular setup we rely on Rocky 8 running virtualized in KVM on a physical Rocky 8 host.
 The underlying storage is provided by a remote Lustre 2.12 setup but local storage or another network file system should also do the job.
+Newer stable versions of Lustre have been released in the meantime and should also work.
 Communication takes place on a private local network e.g. using a 172.x.y.z address on the first physical network interface.